Is your heartburn a sign of a more serious condition?

 Your doctor will perform a cell collection procedure to gather cells from your lower esophagus for analysis.

-The collected cells are shipped to our laboratory where the DNA is tested using the EsoGuard advanced molecular diagnostic test.
+The collected cells are shipped to the our laboratory where the DNA is tested using the EsoGuard advanced molecular diagnostic test

 Your healthcare provider will contact you with the results of your test, normally within 3 weeks.